We’ll share the stories of an inventor, a sales person, and a miner to explore the one must-have ingredient to achieve BIGG success!

-One of those was displayed by Thomas Edison.
-The great inventor obtained over 1,000 patents in his lifetime.
-But did you know that it took Edison about 10,000 tries to finally invent the light bulb?
+The great inventor, Thomas Edison, obtained over 1,000 patents in his lifetime.
+But did you know that it took him about 10,000 tries to finally invent the light bulb?
 If at first you don’t succeed, try 10,000 times again!

 The one must-have ingredient to succeed is persistence!